hylu-dev/hylu-blog/content/posts/2023/10/pianotypes-devlog-5/index.md

 }
 ```

 But after some back and forth with some issues, danigb introduced a built in onstart as per my [suggestion](https://github.com/danigb/smplr/discussions/28)!
+I've replaced my code with the new callback and it works amazingly.

 ## Other stuff